-The authors would like to thank Deputy Director of the Brennan Center's Democracy Program, Laura MacCleery, as well as Susan Lehman and Maggie Barron from Communications & Strategy for their editorial guidance; and legal interns Julian Yap, Sharon Sprayregen, Erica Coleman, Shuli Karkowsky, Megan Donovan, Orion Danjuma and undergraduate interns Lauren Jones, Karina DeLeon and Nirupama Hegde for their assistance with this project.
+The authors would like to thank Susan Lehman, Jeanine Plant-Chirlin and Maggie Barron from Communications & Strategy for their editorial guidance; and legal interns Julian Yap, Sharon Sprayregen, Erica Coleman, Shuli Karkowsky, Megan Donovan, Orion Danjuma and undergraduate interns Lauren Jones, Karina DeLeon and Nirupama Hegde for their assistance with this project.
 The Center thanks the Altria Group, Inc., the Joyce Foundation, the Open Society Institute, the Carnegie Corporation of New York, and the Wallace Global Fund for the generous support that made this paper possible.
 The statements made and the views expressed in this paper are solely the responsibility of the Brennan Center.